suzumakes/grunt-bootstrap-boilerplate/README.md

     grunt

 and Grunt will do every registered task in Gruntfile.js.
 Oh, I didn't go over the Gruntfile?
 No worries, I've heavily documented the Gruntfile to help you better understand what's going on at every point, but if you have any questions please let me know :)

+I changed the license to MIT to get rid of Bower's complaints.
+Do whatever you want with this repo.